pgrm/pgrm.github.io/_posts/2015/2015-02-23-request-authorization-in-asp.net-web-api-in-mono.markdown

   - Mono
 ---

 Few days ago I was struggling to set up authorization on requests to my Web API.
 The major Problem was missing sessions.
-You can read here more: [Request Authorization in ASP.NET Web API]({% post_url /2015/2015-02-21-request-authorization-in-asp.net-web-api %}).
-After I set it up, it was running and everything seemed great, I found out that it didn't work in [mono](http://www.mono-project.com/).
+You can read more here: [Request Authorization in ASP.NET Web API]({% post_url /2015/2015-02-21-request-authorization-in-asp.net-web-api %}).
+After I set it up, it was running and everything seemed great until I found out that it didn't work in [mono](http://www.mono-project.com/).
 So back to square one (or [StackOverflow](http://stackoverflow.com/questions/28667957/access-session-in-asp-net-web-api-in-mono)).
 It took me a while, until I discovered this 3 years old bug report:

 > [SessionStateBehaviour in HttpContext is ignored](https://bugzilla.xamarin.com/show_bug.cgi?id=3012)